 Conversely, some women carry their weight in their abdomen - and worse - inside their abdomen.
 This is "visceral" fat or male-pattern fat (think of a man's "beer belly" where there is no loose skin and the abdomen is firm and full).
 These patients are not good candidates for abdominoplasty - even with a BMI BELOW 30 - because there is no way to tighten the muscles; there is no place for the fat to go.

 In general, plastic surgery is best approached from an ideal body weight.
-This provides the best results with the lowest chance of complications, goals we can both agree on.
+This allows me to provide you with the best results and the lowest chance of complications tummy tuck with the lowest chance of complications, goals we can both agree on.

 Calculate your BMI before your tummy tuck.
 The goal before abdominoplasty surgery is a BMI less than 30.